Information on the Great Barrier Reef

 - *Raw Love SPF 35 All-natural Mineral Sunscreen

 - All Good SPF 30 Sport Sunscreen Lotion

 - Babo Botanicals SPF 30 Clear Zinc Lotion

 - Raw Elements SPF 30 Certified Natural Sunscreen

 - Loving Naturals Clear Body SPF 30+ All-natural Sunscreen

 - Reef Safe Oxybenzone Free Biodegradable SPF 50 Sunscreen

 - Banana Boat Simply Protect SPF 50+ Sunscreen (spray, not lotion)

 What are Tide Pools

 Tide pools or rock pools are shallow pools of seawater that form on the rocky intertidal shore.
 Many of these pools exist as separate bodies of water only at low tide.
 The inter-tidal zone is periodically exposed to sun and wind, conditions that can cause barnacles to become desiccated.
-These animals therefore need to be well adapted to water loss.
-Their calcite shells are impermeable, and they possess two plates which they slide across their mouth opening when not feeding.
+These animals, therefore, need to be well adapted to water loss.
+Their calcite shells are impermeable, and they possess two plates that they slide across their mouth opening when not feeding.
 These plates also protect against predication.